ssire/axel-forms/README.md

     cd scripts
     ant build.lib

-This requires that you have the [ant](http://ant.apache.org/) tool available on your system, which is already the case on many operating systems.
+You need to have or to install the [ant](http://ant.apache.org/) tool, which is already available on many operating systems.
+Ant is easy to install, you just need to copy its jars somewhere and to have it into your `$PATH`.

-This requires that you install the Yahoo UI compressor onto your machine, and that you edit the `scripts/ant.properties` file to point to it.
+You also need to install the Yahoo UI compressor onto your machine (jar file), and to edit the `scripts/ant.properties` file to point to it.

-You can get the Yahoo UI compressor at [http://developer.yahoo.com/yui/compressor/](http://developer.yahoo.com/yui/compressor/)
+You can get the Yahoo UI compressor at [https://github.com/yui/yuicompressor](https://github.com/yui/yuicompressor)

 Alternatively the `build.debug` target simply concatenates source files together, so you can use it without installing the compressor.